gftruj/aframe-refraction-system/README.md

 Looks amazing with normal maps:<br />
 ![basic](https://github.com/gftruj/aframe-refraction-system/blob/master/pics/Screenshot%20(286).png)<br />
 ### Notes:
- -  do realize that "realtime" is the opposite of "good performance".
+ - I do realize that "realtime" is the opposite of "good performance".
 At least this simple project may be of use to someone willing to expand it

  - I do not attach the cubeCamera to the <a-camera>.
 The cubeCamera scale gets messed up, so instead of adjusting it I change its position, so the envMap won't look ridiculous.
 This is a bad idea since its more wasteful then adding one camera to the other, but I'll need to work out the scaling issue.